Integrate your custom backend and LLMs

 replacements

-format, you can use OpenAI structured outputs (or the equivalent feature in other LLM providers) to ensure that the response is a JSON object that complies to a specific schema. -
+format, take advantage of OpenAI structured outputs (or the equivalent feature in other LLM providers) to ensure that responses are JSON objects that comply with a specific schema. -

 If you use the

-format, you can use OpenAI predicted outputs (or the equivalent feature in other LLM providers) to improve the latency and speed of the model. -
+format, leverage OpenAI predicted outputs (or the equivalent feature in other LLM providers) to ensure that responses do not deviate excessively from the original editor content. -

-LLM providers have official guides on best practices, improving latency, and accuracy.
+LLM providers have official guides on best practices, optimizing latency, and improving accuracy.

 -